-"A lot of kids were doing busy work in high school... they weren't taught to think of Northside College Prep
+"A lot of kids were doing busy work in high school... they weren't taught to think critically," said the graduate of Northside College Prep High School.

-High School.
 At Fenger, Dozier said they've made significant strides in improving postsecondary drop-out rates.
 School officials are focused on making sure students are well-equipped to step up to the next level, including offering a new class on college reading and writing.